zubairehman/flutter_boilerplate_project/README.md

 How to get FIREBASE_TOKEN: run cmd `firebase login:ci`

-## Android
+### Android
-**Config env**

-You have to set the values below to GitHub secrets.
+You have to set the value to GitHub secrets.
 [How to set the value to GitHub secrets.](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)
 `ANDROID_KEYSTORE_BASE64`

 `ANDROID_KEYSTORE_PASSWORD`